re-rxjs/react-rxjs.org/docs/api/core/bind.md

 sidebar_label: bind()
 ---

-Binds an observable to React, and returns a hook and shared stream representing the source observable.
+Binds an Observable to React, and returns a hook and shared stream representing the source Observable.

 ```ts
 function bind<T>(observable: Observable<T>):